tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 reduce inter-cell interference level.
 In this scheme whole frequency bandwidth is divided into few (typically 3, 4, or 7) disjoint sub-bands.
 Adjacent eNBs are allocated with different sub-band.
 Frequency reuse factor equals the number of sub-bands.
-This scheme allows to significanlty reduce ICI at the cell edge, so the performance of cell-users is improved.
+This scheme allows to significantly reduce ICI at the cell edge, so the performance of cell-users is improved.
 But due to the fact, that each eNB uses only one part of whole bandwidth, peak data rate level is also reduced by the factor equal to the reuse factor.